Some effectivity questions for plane Cremona transformations

-We join two vertices in $\tG$ by an edge of multiplicity equal to their intersection number, if that number is non-zero.
+We join two distinct vertices in $\tG$ by an edge of multiplicity equal to their intersection number, if that number is non-zero.
 If the intersection number is zero, then the corresponding vertices remain disjoint.
 So every edge has multiplicity $\pm 1$ or $2$.
-Define the valency of a vertex $v$ to be the sum of the absolute values of the edges meeting $v$.
+(Since there are no loops, that is, since no vertex is joined to itself, $-2$ does not occur.)
+Define the valency of a vertex $v$ to be the sum of the absolute values of the multiplicities of the edges meeting $v$.